specbug/biomarkers/README.md

 # biomarkers

-Biomarkers is a personalized dashboard that provides accessible insights into my health and fitness routine by automatically tracking a range of metabolic and clinical biomarkers.
+Biomarkers is a personalized dashboard that provides accessible insights into my health and fitness routine by automatically tracking a range of metabolic & clinical biomarkers.

 ## License